Sustainability & Values

 - Dyes that cause allergies

 As consumers of clothing we all have choices that lead to better or worse environmental outcomes.
 We can reduce the burden on the environment by considering how often we wash clothes, and what happens when we grow tired of them.
 One way to be more environmentally friendly is to wash clothes only when necessary and to avoid dry cleaning where possible.
-Clothing can be swapped and re-used as well.
-Weekday also works with second hand clothing and we know that many of our customers love fashion and care about the environment.
+Clothing can be swapped and reused as well.
+Weekday also works with garment collecting and second-hand clothing.